pabloviquez/til/adobe/aep/IdentityStrategy.md

 We now have a clear picture of how the identifiers relate to each other, but we need to define the rules that will govern how the graph identity is built.

 > [!WARNING]
-> Not defining the rules and priorities causes profiles to be linked together incorrectly, to the point of having customers receiving notifications for someone else activity.
+> Not defining the rules and priorities causes profiles to be linked together incorrectly, to the point of having customers receiving notifications for someone else's activity.
 I'll address **Profile Collapse** in a later post, but for now let's say we don't want that for our store **Swim Journey**

 Following the case of **Swim Journey**, we have another identifier which is important to consider.